Fillability of small Seifert fibered spaces: Introduction

 \section{Introduction}

+Seifert fibered $3$-manifolds not carrying fillable contact structures have been singled out by Lecuona and Lisca \cite{LL}; they call them manifolds of special type.
+In this paper, we are interested in exactly which contact structures on small Seifert fibered spaces are fillable.
+For the surgery presentation of the underlying manifold see Figure \ref{fig:e_0}.

-Tight contact structures on small Seifert fibered spaces $M(e_0;r_1,r_2,r_3), e_0\in\ZZ, r_i\in\QQ\cap(0,1),$ whenever $e_0\neq -1$ or $-2$ are completely classified \cite{Wu, GLS0}, they are all given by Legendrian surgery construction, hence Stein fillable.
-Same holds for Seifert manifolds with $e_0=-2$ which are $L$-spaces \cite{G}.
-On $M(-1;r_1,r_2,r_3)$ tightness of zero-twisting structures is conjecturally \cite{S} characterized by equality $d_3(\xi)=d(M,\mathbf{t}_\xi)$; in particular case of $L$-spaces this covers all tight structures and has been confirmed in \cite{M}.
+Tight contact structures on small Seifert fibered spaces $M(e_0;r_1,r_2,r_3)$ where $e_0\in\ZZ$ and $r_i\in\QQ\cap(0,1),$ are completely classified \cite{Wu, GLS0} whenever $e_0\neq -1$ or $-2$; they are all given by Legendrian surgery on the Stein fillable $S^3$, hence they are also Stein fillable.
+The same holds for the Seifert manifolds with $e_0=-2$ which are $L$-spaces \cite{G}.
+On $M(-1;r_1,r_2,r_3)$ there are essentially two types of tight contact structures, distinguished by the maximal twisting of the regular fiber; that is, the maximal difference between the contact framing and the fibration framing within the smooth isotopy class of the fiber.
+The negative twisting structures are related to the transverse contact structures, and they are expected to be all at least symplectically fillable.
+On the other hand, the zero-twisting tight contact structures share a common contact surgery description \cite{LS.III} and are conjecturally \cite{S} characterized by non-vanishing of the Ozsv\'ath-Szab\'o contact invariant $c(M,\xi)\in\widehat{HF}(-M,\mathbf t_\xi)$; in the particular case of $L$-spaces this covers all tight structures and it has been confirmed in \cite{M}.

+Zero-twisting tight contact structures on $M(-1;r_1,r_2,r_3)$ are all described by contact surgery diagrams of Figure \ref{fig:SFS}, as shown by Lisca and Stipsicz in \cite{LS.III}.
+Recall that such a diagram gives a family of contact structures, whose elements can be specified by replacing each contact $-\frac{1}{r_i}$-surgery with a Legendrian surgery along a chain $L_i$ -- called a leg -- of unknots $v_i^j$ whose Thurston-Bennequin invariants are determined by the continued fraction expansion of as and rotation numbers are chosen arbitrarily in